LoLA: Low-Rank Linear Attention With Sparse Caching: Mitigating Memory Collisions with Sparse Caching

 where $G_{t-1}$ is the set of KV pairs in the sparse cache at time $t-1$.
-Also, $\eta$ is the maximum number of pairs in the sliding window.
-Then, we update the sparse cache by taking the top-$\lambda$ scoring pairs in $\mathcal{E}_t$, i.e,
+Here, $\eta$ is the maximum number of pairs in the sliding window.
+We update the sparse cache by selecting the top-$\lambda$ errors in $\mathcal{E}_t$, i.e,

 The remaining pairs, denoted by $\mathcal{S}_t = \mathcal{E}_t \cap G_t^\mathsf{c}$ where $G_t^\mathsf{c}$ is the complement of $G_t$, are stored in hidden state via

 Once the caches are up to date, LoLA computes the output token $\bm{y}_t$ as